 All major metals can be cast.
 The most common metals processed are iron, aluminium, steel and copper-based alloys but other metals such as bronze, brass, magnesium and zinc can also be used to produce castings so that parts of any desired shape and size can be formed.

-There are a number of stages involved in the casting process which include, making the pattern, melting the metal, pouring the molten liquid, the cooling process, removing the metal, cleaning the parts and the inspection process.
+There are several stages involved in the casting process which include making the pattern, melting the metal, pouring the molten liquid, the cooling process, removing the metal, cleaning the parts and the inspection process.

-Moulds are carefully shaped with a pattern, which is a wood or metal replica of the object to be cast, in order that the final shape corresponds fully with the mould used.
-Usually, moulds are made using silica sand, but they can be created using a number of different materials depending on the type of metal being cast.
+Moulds are carefully shaped with a pattern, which is a wood or metal replica of the object to be cast so that the final shape corresponds fully with the mould used.
+Usually, moulds are made using silica sand, but they can be created using different materials depending on the type of metal being cast.

-Later in the process the silica sand is removed from the casting where it is recycled in the foundry or used in the production of concrete or asphalt.
-Sand is an essential raw material for many manufacturing processes but the most demanding is by far foundry applications.
+Later in the process, the silica sand is removed from the casting where it is recycled in the foundry or used in the production of concrete or asphalt.
+Sand is an essential raw material for many manufacturing processes but the most demanding ones are by far foundry applications.

 This is the last stage in the casting process and it often involves grinding or sanding the component to achieve the desired final shape and finish.
-To ensure a tight controlled finish, after grinding, many castings are machined in milling centres, creating better dimensional capabilities.
+To ensure a tightly controlled finish, many castings are machined in milling centres, creating better dimensional capabilities.

 The amount of dust, particularly respirable and silica, is a real concern for foundry workers and research shows that workers are particularly at risk from breathing in finer airborne particles.
 It is imperative to try and keep dust exposure to a minimum but even when this is achieved, workers are still at risk.
 Heath and Safety and operational processes should be put in place to keep the risk to an absolute minimum and accurate records and safety checks should be regularly maintained.